MEdwards3222/ExcelConverter/README.md

 3.)
 Successfully implement cartesian product parameters within one row on excel

 4.)
-Successfully implement names and game type columbs within the program
+Successfully implement names and game type columbs within the program from 500+ .txt files
+    - Name and game type are within the file names of the .txt file.
+Will need to figure an alternative to read in and consider file name within organization

 5.)
-Successfully produce dataset from provided .txt file.
+Successfully produce dataset from provided 500+ .txt file.

 6.)
 (Time permitting) Enhance UX through use of JOptionPane.* in order to improve usability for client